Tech-Curriculums/Command-Line-Interface-101/CLI-101/Shell-Katas.md

 first: `<up><Cntl + w>` then fill-in `cowsay`

+Final result should look like this:
-(Should look like this `sudo apt-get install cowsay`)
+`sudo apt-get install cowsay`

-The above method will save you a lot of typing.
+*Note: The above method will save you a lot of typing.*

 ---